-When 40 ton 18-wheelers involved in an accident, the sheer size of the truck greatly increases the likelihood that the accident will be a fatal one.
+When 40 ton 18-wheelers are involved in an accident, the sheer size of the truck greatly increases the likelihood that the crash will be a fatal one.
 This leaves families without a mother, father, sister, daughter, or cousin.
 Texas law recognizes the significance of this loss by allowing certain surviving family members to file wrongful death lawsuits against the negligent truck driver and their employer.

 - Who has standing to file a wrongful death suit?

 - What must the plaintiff establish to pursue a wrongful death claim?

 - How does a wrongful death claim differ from a survival claim?

 Who can file a wrongful death claim under Texas law?

 Texas law limits the right to file a wrongful death claim to certain relatives of the deceased.
 The relevant portion of the law is found in the Civil Practice and Remedies Code, Title 4, Chapter 71, Section 71.004:

 (a) An action to recover damages as provided by this subchapter is for the exclusive benefit of the surviving spouse, children, and parents of the deceased.

 Simply put, wrongful death claims are reserved for: